Analysis of Outcomes for Students Attending High Schools with 9th Grade Interventions

 The Office of Research and Evaluation (ORE) is examining student outcomes in schools implementing at least one of three 9th grade interventions: 9th Grade Academy; College and Career Readiness Pilot; or Institute for Student Achievement (ISA).

 Using these metrics, ORE has produced a research brief examining early trends in student outcomes at high schools implementing 9th grade interventions.
-ORE will continue to report on the progress of students involved in these ongoing interventions, and will eventually be able to examine long-term outcomes such as graduation rates.
+ORE will continue to report on the progress of students involved in these ongoing interventions and will eventually be able to examine long-term outcomes, such as graduation rates.

 Early Key Findings

-- After a year of implementation, student outcomes at intervention schools were still lower than non-intervention schools.
+- After a year of implementation, student outcomes at intervention schools were still lower than at non-intervention schools.
 However, with only isolated exceptions, all schools with interventions showed improvement from 2016-17 to 2017-18.

-- Schools receiving contracted support from ISA have shown the most consistent improvement among all interventions, and for all metrics
+- Schools receiving contracted support from ISA have shown the most consistent improvement among all interventions, and for all metrics.